aitabin/covid-19-maroc/README.md

 # covid-19-maroc
-# Ingissa web web application: to track the epidemiological situation resulting from the Corona virus in Morocco
+## Ingissa web application: to track the epidemiological situation resulting from the Corona virus in Morocco